TuringLang/DynamicPPL.jl/src/logp.md

     This function evaluates the `log posterior` for chain.
     -- Inputs
         model: the probabilistic model instance;
-        arr: an array of sample parameter values, without parameter names.
+        arr: an un-named array of sample parameter values.
     -- Outputs
-        lls_dict: a dictionary with the data point as its key, and the `log posterior` as its value.
+        lls: a Vector of log posterior values.
     """
     varinfo = VarInfo(model_instance) # extract variables info from the model lls = Array{Float64}(undef, size(arr, 1)) # initialize a matrix to store the evaluated log posterior